jdevuyst/comprehend/README.md

 ; => '(2)
 ```

-Like `core.match`, vector patterns will match only vectors of the same member count but map patterns will also match supermaps:
+Like [core.match](https://github.com/clojure/core.match), vector patterns will match only vectors of the same member count but map patterns will also match supermaps:

 ```clojure
 (c/comprehend (c/indexed-set {1 2 3 4})